Avoid the three hazards that stall your growth

 • Remove sameness: kill stock phrases and generic visuals that make you blend in.

-• Write the steps you actually follow; store them in one place.
+2. Write down the steps you follow for the work that matters most.
+Keep them in one easy-to-find place.

 The fix in three moves